Key COST Staff

 Elizabeth (Betsy) Gara is the Executive Director of the Connecticut Council of Small Towns (COST).
 In that capacity, she serves as the chief advocate for small towns at the state Capitol and before state agencies.
 She is committed to giving small towns a strong voice in the legislative process.

-Kathryn Dube is the Director of Membership and Legislative Services for the Connecticut Council of Small Towns (COST), and has been an integral part of the organization for over nine years.
+Kathryn Dube is the Director of Membership and Legislative Services for the Connecticut Council of Small Towns (COST), and has been an integral part of the organization for over 10 years.
 Kathryn is currently responsible for membership development and retention of towns and associate members, providing meeting and conference planning and management thereof, including the annual Town Meeting conference, and Legislative and Administrative lobbying at the state Capitol in Hartford.
-While spending time at
+While

 Prior to working for COST, Kathryn worked in the health insurance field where she managed Front End Operations.
 She received her Bachelor's Degree in Business Administration from Central Connecticut State University.
 Kathryn currently lives in the small town of New Hartford with her husband and two daughters.